 Navigating the bar rules in Indiana for attorney advertising can be a confusing process.
 If you make a mistake, you might expose yourself to disciplinary actions.
 For this reason, it is essential to hire an internet marketing company that understands the applicable bar rules in Indiana for your website and social media platforms.

 If you are preparing to launch a new website or start a new internet marketing strategy, the first step is reading all of the bar rules that might apply.
 The Indiana Rules of Professional Conduct related to attorney advertising were created to ensure that all attorneys that advertise online do so in a fair and honest manner.

-The first step to making an Internet presence is reading the applicable bar rules pertaining to attorney advertising.
+The first step to advertising for attorneys is reading the applicable bar rules about attorney advertising.
 Many of the rules related to attorney advertising online in Indiana can be found at Rule 7.1 through Rule 7.5 in the section for Information About Legal Services.
 These rules govern the promotion of the law-related services and deal with advertising and solicitation.
-Additional information can be found in the comments to the rules and formal ethics opinions.
+Additional information can be found in the comments on the rules and formal ethics opinions.

 Indiana State Bar Association